 Anything bigger than 18" is considered a "big" item by them and is given a much heavier DIM weight.

-Typical items that have a heavy DIM weight are: 24" x 18" and 36" x 24" Corrugated Plastic Sheets, Wind Sign II, Signicade, Squarecade, Econo Sign, Deluxe Signicade, Floor Racks and Wall Racks.
+Typical items that have a heavy DIM weight are: 24" x 18" and 36" x 24" Corrugated Plastic Sheets, Wind Sign II, Signicade, Squarecade, Econo Sign, Deluxe Signicade, Floor Racks, Wall Racks, and some sizes of EnduraMAT.

 For more information about DIM weight please visit this article